 Additional duties that can help your bride-to-be + will cement your status as “Best MOH Ever”

 While none of these is dictated by etiquette, if you genuinely want to help, and you’re a bit more Type-A to a Type-B Bride (NOT type-b for bridezilla haha) then these are some tasks that’ll help take the mental load of wedding planning off, and further cement your status as the best darn Maid of Honour that ever lived:

 - Channel your inner Wedding Planner and offer to help with wedding planning research, decisions, shopping and even keeping track of the wedding budget and RSVPs.
 It’s not at all unusual for me (in my role as a wedding stationer) to get day-of wedding stationery orders or enquiries from the Maid of Honour.

 - Track down contact information for all the other bridesmaids and make contact as soon as you can to start planning the hen’s night.
-Getting a date set early means a better chance of all her BFFs being able to make it.
+Set the date early so there is a better chance of all her BFFs being able to make it.
 Happy bride = happy MOH.